krasimir/fabrico/README.md

 It's purpose is to provide really basic functionalities for building web applications.
 Actually, there is only one file that you have to include - fabrico.php.
 It contains two classes:

-  - loader - injects the needed modules
+  - loader - includes files
   - package manager - downloads modules from GitHub

 ## Loader

+Once you include *fabrico.php* into your page, the loader parses the file structure of your project and creates a cache file.

 The loader parses the file structure and searches for *[module name]/index.php*.
 There are two static methods, which you can use: